Are you busy?

 How I learned an easier type of meditation

-I can’t recall how I came upon Granity, but when I did, I moved there.
+I can’t recall how I found Granity, but when I did, I moved there.

-The west coast of New Zealand is a “wild, scenic wonderland” with rainforests and glaciers.
-And peculiar rock formations, most famously ones that look like pancake stacks.
+The west coast of New Zealand is a “wild, scenic wonderland” filled with rainforests, glaciers, and peculiar rock formations, most famously ones that look like pancake stacks.
 (Punakaiki).

 One road.
+Tasman Sea to the left, rain forest to the right.
 Temperate climate.
 Cheap housing.
 Population 105, including neighboring villages.

-It was the perfect place to finish recuperating and grow vegetables.
+It was the perfect place to finish recuperating.